aewallace/aewallace.github.io/projects.md

 title: Projects (past and present)
 permalink: /projects/
 ---
+Note: most of these projects can be found at https://github.com/aewallace/

-First, the incomplete list of projects (mix of inactive & active projects):
+#First, the incomplete list of projects (mix of inactive & active projects):

 _"lines of code" reflect code at the end of project (or current state), and doesn't account for refactoring, etc_